Abate Berihun: Tezeta

 "Tezeta" means "nostalgia", a bittersweet longing for the past.
 Tezeta mode is used to express dreams, wishes and yearnings.
 Ethiopian Jews used this mode to express their yearning to Jerusalem and the Land of Israel.
 After coming to Israel, this mode has been used to express nostalgia to Ethiopia.
 Some love and wedding songs were also composed in this mode, that originates from the Wollo region.
-Barihun & Yedid excel at performing the two pieces composed in this mode: Yehar Shererit and Fikir.
+Berihun & Yedid excel at performing the two pieces composed in this mode: Yehar Shererit and Fikir.

 "Yehar Shererit", "Spider web", is a traditional song describing the difficult life of the spider, endlessly weaving its artistic silky web.
 Its melody, composed by singer Hirut Bekele in Tezeta-minor mode, is served in an instrumental arrangement.
 The dramatic element of the composition is steadily built, from the opening piano tap to the tenor groans at the fourth minute.
 The first peak of the duet leads to a brief piano session, after which the saxophone clears its path to a touching exhibition of creativity to the end of the composition.
-Multiple brilliant instants are packed into these seven short minutes, illustrating that the mutual inspiration between Barihun and Yedid yields their most fascinating moments.
+Multiple brilliant instants are packed into these seven short minutes, illustrating that the mutual inspiration between Berihun and Yedid yields their most fascinating moments.
 Music critic T.K.
-Holmes has remarked that Abatte's tenor "has a palpable R&B/gospel tinge, with an occasional gutbucket growl added for good measure, working in tandem with Yedid's playful boogie-woogie chaos".
+Holmes has remarked that Abate's tenor "has a palpable R&B/gospel tinge, with an occasional gutbucket growl added for good measure, working in tandem with Yedid's playful boogie-woogie chaos".

 "Fikir", "Love", was composed by Tilahun Gessesse in Tezeta-minor mode.
 It utters the wonder of love that is beyond words.
-Yedid first accompanies Barihun's tenor for about 3.5 minutes, followed by Barihun's chant.
+Yedid first accompanies Berihun's tenor for about 3.5 minutes, followed by Berihun's chant.
 A piano solo then follows, over which the saxophone swirls into a rich expression of love.
 An additional cycle of singing then seals the composition.
-Downtown Music Gallery has commented on this tune that Barihun "reaches even deeper into his heart and soul and sings this touching piece sublime spirit".
+Downtown Music Gallery has commented on this tune that Berihun "reaches even deeper into his heart and soul and sings this touching piece sublime spirit".

 Ambassel

 Ambassel is a mountain fortress ruled by the Jantirar, and a woreda named after it in Wollo region.
 Ambassel district raised many musicians and music lovers.
 Ambassel mode is used for singing historical and traditional tales and for children's songs.
 Its popularity throughout Ethiopia grew as Empress Menen Asfaw, the daughter of Jantirar Asfaw, became consort of Emperor Haile Selassie.

 "Ambassel", the seventh piece in the album, is a traditional tune upon which the singer improvises stories of his emotions, or historical tales.
-Here Fentahon Malessa's Krar accompanies player Barihun's improvisations on the saxophone, leaving the listener to imagine the musical tales that could have been embroidered by Barihun, Yedid and Malessa together.
+Here Fentahon Malessa's Krar accompanies player Berihun's improvisations on the saxophone, leaving the listener to imagine the musical tales that could have been embroidered by Berihun, Yedid and Malessa together.